1024mb/fdroid_metadata_generator/README.md

   -dls, --download-screenshots
                         Download screenshots which will be stored in the repo directory.
   -df DATA_FILE, --data-file DATA_FILE
                         Path to the JSON formatted data file.
-Defaults to data.json located in the program directory.
+Default: data.json located in the program directory.
   -rf REPLACEMENT_FILE, --replacement-file REPLACEMENT_FILE
-                        JSON formatted file containing a dict with replacements for the package name of all found
+                        JSON formatted file containing a dict with replacements for the package name of all found apps.
+  -lp LOG_PATH, --log-path LOG_PATH
+                        Path to the directory where to store the log files.
+Default: Program directory.
 ```

 Explanation